-We are very impressed in the amount of functionality that DBPOWER was able to stuff into a $70 package with the X400W FPV.
+We are very impressed in the amount of functionality that DBPOWER was able to stuff into an inexpensive package with the X400W FPV.
 Sporting an onboard camera, real time video feed, and a novice friendly headless flight mode, the DBPOWER X400W FPV provides an experience somewhat akin to a high end camera drone.
 This makes it a great choice if you're thinking about investing in something like a DJI Phantom, but want to get a feel for flying with a camera first.
 The X400W FPV certainly can't match the video quality or flight stability of these proper camera drones, in fact the video it produces is of quite poor quality, but it is a good and wallet friendly introduction to the world of camera drones.
 If you're more concerned with capturing decent video at a bargain price, the Holy Stone HS160 Shadow will serve you better, but its flying experience is less akin to that of fully fledged camera drones.

 Pros: Beginner friendly flight, camera with real time video feed